Updated January 9, 2020

-With so many weight benches crowding the market, it is difficult to find the best home gym bench that suits all of your needs, this article looks at the top 5 benches you will find under $350.
-All 5 benches are versatile, heavy duty and built to last.
+With so many weight benches crowding the market, it is difficult to find the best home gym bench that suits all of your needs.
+This article looks at the top 5 benches you will find under $350.
+All five benches are versatile, heavy-duty, and built to last.
 We feel they are the closest to commercial gym quality you will find in this price bracket.

 Best Weight Bench Under $350 – Reviews

 Sharing the No.1 spot with the Xmark 7630 is the Ironmaster Super Bench.
 Ironmasters bench is by far the most versatile bench of all the adjustable benches, 11 adjustable back pad positions, and again the same in decline, the Super Bench gives you more angles than you’ll ever need.